 Your home value is based on what willing buyers in the market will pay for your home, but every buyer is different.
 For example, one family might weigh location factors like schools and jobs over the size and condition of the home.

-We have outlined some of the most important factors that influence a home’s value:
+We’ve outlined some of the most important factors that influence your home’s value:

 1. Neighborhood comps